allenai/ccget/README.md

 ### Command used to copy CC-NEWS

-See section at bottom of the README about generating the manifest file used here.
+The `tmp/cache` location is created by `scripts/replicate_warc_paths.py`.
+See section at bottom of the README about generating the manifest file (`-o` option) used here.

 ```bash
 python ./scripts/copy_shard.py \